 Not all children with Autism Spectrum Disorder (ASD) will require medication for intervention.
 For some children, non-medication based therapies such as speech, feeding therapies, occupational therapies or play therapies may be sufficient to help alleviate some of the more worrisome behaviors in children.

 “However, if the family and the care provider feel that a trial of medication might have value, families should bring all questions to their provider and carefully sift through the myriad of medication choices and doses,” Dr. Evans says.
-“At CADD, we work carefully with each family and review and prioritize the most significant concerns the family has.
+“At Center for Autism Care, we work carefully with each family and review and prioritize the most significant concerns the family has.
 We discuss with each family the goals we are trying to achieve.
 Most importantly, we discuss if the medicine will make a difference in the child’s ability to learn and thrive.”

 Dr. Evans stresses there while there is no cure for ASD, there are medications which can make a child’s life significantly happier and more engaging with her environment.
 The decision to have a child start a medicine should be made carefully with input from both the parents and the medical team.
 “We’re a team – the parents and the clinicians – and we work together to determine the most appropriate treatment,” Dr. Evans says.